Planet-NULLCAST/curriculum/website/javascript/datatypes.md

 ---
-title: 'Introduction To Javascript'
+title: "Introduction To Javascript"
-subheading: 'Data types'
+subheading: "Data types"
-next: 'Interaction'
+next: "interaction"
-prev: 'Introduction'
+prev: "introduction"
 ---

 **A value in JavaScript is always of a certain type.
 For example, a string or a number**.